endurodave/DelegateMQ/README.md

    `cmake -B build .`
 3. Build and run the project within the `build` directory.

-See [Example Projects](docs/DETAILS.md#example-projects) to build other project examples.
+See [Sample Projects](docs/DETAILS.md#sample-projects) to build other project examples.

 # Documentation